dusty-nv/jetson-containers/docs/build.md

 # Building Containers

 The [`jetson-containers build`](/jetson-containers) command is a proxy launcher for [`jetson_containers/build.py`](/jetson_containers/build.py).
-It can be run from any working directory after you clone the repo and run the installer from the [System Setup](/docs/setup.md) (you should also probably mount additional storage when building containers, as they can get quite large)
+It can be run from any working directory after you clone the repo and run the installer from the [System Setup](/docs/setup.md) (you should also probably mount additional storage when building containers)

 To list the packages available to build for your version of JetPack/L4T, you can use `--list-packages` and `--show-packages`: